Strategy Type Details - Retirement Spending

 When modeling a client's retirement monthly expenses, RightCapital gives you many options for how to spend down their assets.
 There are many factors and life events to plan for when modeling a client's retirement.
 Some are aligned with fixed expenses, while others, like entertainment and travel, will change over the course of retirement.

 When entering the client's "Retirement Monthly Expenses" in RightCapital, it's important to remember what we are representing.
 Retirement expenses should reflect your average monthly expenses during retirement.
-These should exclude any other expenses you have entered in the net worth, such as a mortgage, debt, insurance payments, or life events entered as separate goals (as these will already be counted).
+These should exclude any other expenses you have entered in the Net Worth, such as a mortgage, debt, insurance payments, or life events entered as separate goals (as these will already be counted).
 We pre-load five customizable models for retirement spending, which impact how the retirement expense goal is projected into the future.

 Inflation Adjusted